Leatherman (vagabond): Life

 Living in rock shelters and "leatherman caves", as they are now locally known, the Leatherman stopped at towns along his 365 mi loop about every five weeks for food and supplies.
 He was dubbed the "Leatherman" as his adornment of hat, scarf, clothes, and shoes were handmade from leather.

 An early article in the Burlington Free Press dated April 7, 1870, refers to him as the "Leather-Clad Man".
 It also states that he spoke rarely and when addressed would simply speak in monosyllables.
 According to contemporary rumors, he hailed from Picardy, France.

 Fluent in French, he communicated mostly with grunts and gestures, rarely using his broken English.
 When asked about his background, he would abruptly end the conversation.
 Upon his death, a French prayer book was found among his possessions.
 He declined meat on Fridays, giving rise to speculation that he was Roman Catholic.
 It is unknown how he earned money.
 One store kept a record of an order: "one loaf of bread, a can of sardines, one-pound of fancy crackers, a pie, two quarts of coffee, one gill of brandy and a bottle of beer".

 The Leatherman was well known in Connecticut.
 He was reliable in his rounds, and people would have food ready for him, which he often ate on their doorsteps.
 Ten towns along the Leatherman's route passed ordinances exempting him from the Connecticut state "tramp law" passed in 1879.

 Health and death

 The Leatherman survived blizzards and other foul weather by heating his rock shelters with fire.
 While his face was frostbitten at times during the winter, by the time of his death he had not lost any fingers, unlike other tramps of the time and area.

 The Connecticut Humane Society had him arrested and hospitalized in 1888, which resulted in a diagnosis of "sane except for an emotional affliction", after which he was released, as he had money and desired freedom.
-He ultimately died from cancer of the mouth.
+He ultimately died from mouth cancer.
 His body was found on March 24, 1889, in his Saw Mill Woods cave on the farm of George Dell in the town of Mount Pleasant, New York, near Ossining.